FF-M Isolation

 Note

-Refer to chapter Memory Assets in Firmware Framework for M (FF-M) to know asset class items.
+Refer to chapter Memory Assets in FF-M 1 to know asset class items.
 Assets are represented by memory addresses in the system memory map, which makes assets named Memory Assets.
 The often-seen asset items are ROM, RAM, and memory-mapped peripherals.

 Memory Asset Class

-There are 3 memory asset classes defined in Firmware Framework for M (FF-M):
+There are 3 memory asset classes defined in FF-M:

 • Code